Governance

 Mitigation and management

-Our Financial Control Framework ensures that adequate controls are identified, implemented, and monitored throughout all our key financial activities.
-Adequacy of these controls are certified and reviewed by various assurance activities and overseen by the Audit Committee.
+Our Financial Control Framework is designed so that adequate controls are identified, implemented and monitored throughout all our key financial activities.
+Adequacy of these controls is self-certified and reviewed by various assurance activities and overseen by the Audit Committee.

 Legal and compliance risks